-So, in a nutshell, however, is critical: If you fail to prevent others from identical/similar trademarks regarding similar/related goods, you might lose your brand’s value in the time.
+So, in a nutshell, however, it is still critical.
+If you fail to prevent others from identical/similar trademarks regarding similar goods, you might lose your brand’s value in time.

-Your trademark attorney will continuously monitor and compare your trademark against new applications and notify you in case of any potentially conflicting marks.
+Your trademark attorney will constantly check new applications and notify you of any potential conflicts.

-Unimarks Legal Solutions, with the panel of full-time trademark attorneys, sets up a watch service for one or multiple trademarks and offers advice on which ones are worth pursuing, based on your brand strategy and market concerns.
+Unimarks Legal Solutions, with the panel of full-time trademark attorneys, sets up a watch service for one or multiple trademarks.
+And then offers advice on which ones are worth pursuing, based on your brand strategy and market concerns.

 “Engaging the trademark watch services is a proactive move that will stop severe problems in the future and eventually increase your brand’s value over time”.